ericguan04/stock_market_project/README.md

 ## Areas to improve:
-Work on improving the accuracy of the model by tweaking with the XGBoost parameters Fix the Random Forest Classifier model type by cleaning the data Complete the back testing algorithm to assess model accuracy
+Work on improving the accuracy of the model by tweaking with the XGBoost parameters Fix the Random Forest Classifier model.
+The model always displays 100% accuracy, which means there is a mistake Complete the back testing algorithm to assess model accuracy